sonic-net/SONiC/doc/fwutil/fwutil.md

         """
         raise NotImplementedError
 ```
-The return_code of auto_update_firmware() which indicates the firmware auto-update  status, will be logged in "fw_au_status" under "/var/platform/" directory by fwutil and the status file will be used for the `fwutil show auto_update_status` command.
+The return_code of auto_update_firmware() which indicates the firmware auto-update  status, will be logged in "fw_au_status" under "/var/platform/" directory by fwutil and the status file will be used for the `fwutil show update status` command.

 In case that a firmware update needs any additional step to complete the firmware update but the installation time is longer than the boot time requirement, auto-update platform api is expected to install the firmware and perform the complete action during the reboot via `platform_fw_au_reboot_handle` or `platform_reboot` plugin.
 For example, some cpld update needs a power cycle to complete the firmware update and some cpld update needs a register triggered power-cycle to give some refresh time for the new firmware to be effective on the system.